Dcode99/Blockchain-Healthcare-Project/README.rst

 Flask Execution

 To start the flask server for API calls instead, the command is "flask --app PATH/TO/FILE/api.py run --host=0.0.0.0".
 This command runs the flask application using the python program api.py on all public IPs, which as default is 128.163.181.53.
 Running without "--host=0.0.0.0" will only run the flask application locally.
+Running the api.py and adminapi.py files will also start the flask server.

 Sources: